Austrian Business Cycle Theory

 What the Theory Implies

-ABCT supplies a positive prediction (credit expansion produces an unsustainable boom followed by a corrective bust), a negative prediction (Keynesian aggregate-demand stimulation in the bust prolongs it by preventing the necessary liquidation), and a policy prescription (monetary policy that does not push interest rates away from the natural rate).
+ABCT supplies a positive prediction (credit expansion produces an unsustainable boom followed by a corrective bust), a negative prediction (renewed credit expansion, or interventions that block the liquidation of malinvestment and the readjustment of prices, wages, and resources, prolong the bust), and a policy prescription (monetary policy that does not push interest rates away from the natural rate).
 It also gives the wiki’s libertarian critique of central banking its concrete economic content: central banks are not merely vehicles of fiscal abuse but the institutional source of the boom-and-bust pattern itself.

 Why It Matters in This Wiki

 This is the macroeconomic spine that the rest of the wiki’s monetary discussion relies on.
-Hoppe’s tax-incidence and money chapters and Rothbard’s Power and Market treat the conclusions as standing background.
+Hoppe’s tax-incidence and money chapters and Rothbard’s Man, Economy, and State treat the conclusions as standing background.
 Without the Hayek volume, the wiki had only the conclusions.
 With it, the theory’s principal source texts are present.

 See Also